 “Everyone must pay tribute to the King,” I declare to the older lady who hovers nearby.
 I had given her a rare gift—an unexpected truth—but caution still wars with generosity in her faded blue eyes as she clutches her purse.
-Once you’re off the strip in Las Vegas, excessive opulence flips straight to the struggle to survive.
+Once you’re off the strip in Las Vegas, high rolling flips straight to the struggle to survive.
 From our sidewalk vantage point, I could count four stores that stood vacant, and optimism can take a beating when it’s surrounded by the faded trappings of former prosperity.
 So I turn to Daisy, my secret weapon.

 About all you could say for sure about Daisy was that she was beagle-sized, and with those floppy brown ears, it was likely she had a beagle somewhere in her ancestry.
 Or some kind of hound anyway.